 Garlic, Oregano, Thyme, Onions and Mustard were some of the ingredients used in the preparation of my fellow swine friend.
 Roasted for four hours at 400F they were left to cool overnight in their own juices to preserve those flavour profiles.
 Bold!

 The hen was boiled for four hours in salty water with onions, carrots and if I recall correctly some cilantro twigs were thrown in the mix.
-It’s nothing special, but it’s easier to prepare than any other avian species.
+It’s nothing special, but it’s easier to prepare than the other avian species.

 ...we had to cut them into small cubes to make it easier to distribute evenly.
 Once they are good to go we set up a stove outside and started mixing the ingredients in.